IamoBin2162/IamoBin2162.github.io/README.md

     # moon is a programming language

+NOTICE: Moon doesn't have a multi-line comments
+NOTICE: Do NOT write comments in front of an expr, it will NOT be ran

 # lit
 this is a keyword to make a varaible, but this will be saved into VARIABLES dict! maybe we can call it a version of local variables